Lessons From Disaggregating Data in Los Angeles Unified School District

 A: Ultimately, it’s about being seen.
 Our district includes Koreatown, Chinatown, Japantown, Historic Filipinotown, and Little Bangladesh, but there’s also a large Latino community made up of people from across Latin America, and the data will be disaggregated for those communities as well.

 In terms of instruction, the resolution calls for the exploration of new classes based on the disaggregated data, such as ethnic studies classes.
-So students might soon have more options to learn about their own histories
+So students might soon have more options to learn about their own histories and cultures.

 Q: From a communications perspective, how did you activate so many diverse communities to get behind this?